BikLab/protocols/wet-lab/AMPureXP_bead_clean-up.md

 # AMPure XP bead clean-up

+> The magnetic beads are stored at 4&deg;C and need to be at room temperature before the clean-up.

 A. Add 2x the sample volume of the magnetic beads to the sample.

 B. Next, add 2x the sample of the PEG 8000 / 2.5M NaCl to the sample with the magnetic beads.